Taking a Chance with Custom Concrete Designs

 Gillis has put a lot of effort, and creativity, into building OASIS Custom Concrete Designs.
 He went to work right away after getting his education at CCI.

-Gillis attended the Pro GRFC with Fabric Forming & Fire Pits class in April 2014.
+Gillis attended hands-on training in April 2014.
 He found the curriculum at CCI to be a bit overwhelming at first, even with many years of experience in concrete work.
 Not one to back down from a challenge, however, he finished his classes, bought a starter kit and the tools to go along with it and spent the first eight months of his career as a concrete artisan working out of a very modest space.

 “I went home and bought a 20’x10’ carport for $300 and that’s where I started,” he said.